mit-pdos/sigmaos/cpython3.11/Doc/library/email.utils.rst

 .. function:: localtime(dt=None)

     Return local time as an aware datetime object.
 If called without arguments, return current time.
 Otherwise *dt* argument should be a :class:`~datetime.datetime` instance, and it is converted to the local time zone according to the system time zone database.
 If *dt* is naive (that is, ``dt.tzinfo`` is ``None``), it is assumed to be in local time.
+In this case, a positive or zero value for *isdst* causes ``localtime`` to presume initially that summer time (for example, Daylight Saving Time) is or is not (respectively) in effect for the specified time.
+A negative value for *isdst* causes the ``localtime`` to attempt to divine whether summer time is in effect for the specified time.

     .. versionadded:: 3.3

-   .. deprecated-removed:: 3.12 3.14
-      The *isdst* parameter.

 .. function:: make_msgid(idstring=None, domain=None)